dennislee22/FT-Merge-Quantize-Infer-CML/README.md

 <img width="901" alt="image" src="https://github.com/dennislee22/FT-Merge-Quantize-Infer-CML/assets/35444414/3a30ab71-29b3-49d8-b070-0189c43f64cc"><br>

-- Table below summarizes the benchmark result of the following tasks using Nvidia A100-PCIE-40GB on CML with Openshift (bare-metal):<br>
+- Tables below summarize the benchmark result when running the experiments using Nvidia A100-PCIE-40GB on CML with Openshift (bare-metal):<br>

 &nbsp;&nbsp;a.
 Time taken to fine-tune different LLM with 10% of `Text-to-SQL` dataset (File size=20.7 MB).
 OOM = Out-Of-Memory.<br>